ppy/osu-wiki/news/2025/2025-11-29-osu-world-cup-2025-quarterfinals-recap.md

 | Philippines ::{ flag=PH }:: | 3 | **6** | ::{ flag=RU }:: **Russian Federation** |
 | **Norway** ::{ flag=NO }:: | **6** | 3 | ::{ flag=BR }:: Brazil |

 Sunday's slate featured the remaining two Quarterfinals matches and the losers' bracket Round 3 potential matches, in which LB winners from Saturday faced off for the remaining spots in the top 12.
-In the Winners side of the bracket, Australia sent the defending champions South Korea to the losers' bracket by a score of 6–2 including highlights such as ::ASecretBox::{ user=7341183 } and [mrekk](https://osu.ppy.sh/users/7562902) dropping double FCs on [FM1](https://osu.ppy.sh/beatmapsets/2294086#osu/4898892) and FM4 with ::palr::{ user=15429006 } joining them for a ridiculous triple FC on [FM2](https://osu.ppy.sh/beatmapsets/2465435#osu/5396931).
+In the Winners side of the bracket, Australia sent the defending champions South Korea to the losers' bracket by a score of 6–2 including highlights such as ::ASecretBox::{ user=7341183 } and ::mrekk::{ user=7562902 } dropping double FCs on [FM1](https://osu.ppy.sh/beatmapsets/2294086#osu/4898892) and FM4 with ::palr::{ user=15429006 } joining them for a ridiculous triple FC on [FM2](https://osu.ppy.sh/beatmapsets/2465435#osu/5396931).

 Following this, #1 seed Poland put on a clinic against China with a 6–1 victory in which they won each of their points by 400,000 points or more — though China stole the show with an [unbelievable team score](https://www.twitch.tv/videos/2625999082?t=0h23m32s) on [HR3](https://osu.ppy.sh/beatmapsets/755651#osu/1590460) that's a must-to-watch for all OWC fans.